dendroenydris/entity-resolution-pipeline/README.md

 7. **First or Last Letter:** Articles with the same first letter or the last letter of the title would be in the same bucket.
 8. **Last Name:** Articles with at least one author with a common last name would be in the same bucket.

-> The code for blocking is in the file named `matching.py`, with functions
+> The code for blocking is in the file named `matching.py`, with functions named `blocking` and
-> named `blocking_x`, where x is the respective blocking method.
+> `create_xBlocking`, where x is the respective blocking method. (see [selected functions](#quick-overview-and-user-instruction) for more detail to use them.)

 ### Matching

-Before discussing comparison methods, some terms related to our pipeline are
+Before discussing comparison methods, some terms related to our pipeline are introduced:
-introduced:

 - Baseline - We establish a baseline by comparing every pair between datasets, given a certain similarity function applied.
 This is our 'ground truth'.
 - Matched Entities - Our matched entities are generated by comparing each pair within a bucket, with the same similarity function applied to the respective baseline.

 **Jaccard -** The Jaccard similarity function is employed to measure the extent to which two sets share common elements.
 It does so by calculating the ratio of the shared elements to the total elements in both sets.
 Thresholds of 0.5 and 0.7 are used in the comparison of the 'paper title' attribute.

 **Combined -** This function calculates a combined similarity score between two papers based on their titles and author names.
 It utilizes Jaccard similarity for title comparison and, if available, trigram similarity for author name comparison.
 The final combined similarity score is a weighted sum of title and author name similarities, with 70% weight is assigned to the title and 30% to the author names.
 If author names are missing for either paper, the function defaults to using only the Jaccard similarity of titles.

 For the blocking methods mentioned above: